sydneyhaskell/sydneyhaskell.org/_posts/2017-12-03-a-tight-knit-group.md

 gravatar: 23d4d2451f74764e095f15a739b68a4e
 ---

 Maybe I've been attending the wrong meetups here in Sydney but I can't scratch the feeling that there's something wrong with the standard format.
 A couple presentations, free booze and free food.
 Ugh.
 It's all consumption driven with very little attendee participation.
-Over the last couple years I've dramatically scaled back my attendance to such meetups because there are better sources to obtain knowledge in the world of unlimited opporunities that is open-source because the standard pace is for chumps, if you’re more driven than “just anyone” - [you can do so much more than anyone expects](https://sivers.org/kimo).
+Over the last couple years I've dramatically scaled back my attendance to such meetups because there are better sources to obtain knowledge in the world of unlimited opportunities that is open-source.
+The standard pace is for chumps, if you’re more driven than “just anyone” - [you can do so much more than anyone expects](https://sivers.org/kimo).

 <!--excerpt-->